gsalzet/website_gsalzet/content/authors/admin/_index.md

       year: ""
 superuser: true
 status:
-  icon: ☕️
+  icon: 🌳
-last_name: Wu
+last_name: Salzet
 role: PhD student in tropical forest bioeconomics
 highlight_name: true
-title: Guillaume Salzet
+title: Biography
-first_name: Alice
+first_name: Guillaume
-email: ""
+email: "g.salzet@gmail.com"
 ---
 Hi, I’m Guillaume !
 I’m a PhD student and my research focuses on the sustainability of forest sector and their interactions with tropical forest dynamics in the context of French Guiana.
 I am also interested in the forests ecosystems services and how their are evaluated.
 {style="text-align: justify;"}